 I’m using a photo (with permission) by Terry Stanfill, a photographer of northwest Arkansas.

 Here’s the page from a website I visit often to learn about the birds I see and hear out here.

 Visit Terry Stanfill at his Facebook page to see all the beautiful photography he publishes there.

-And last, but not least, there’s a video of one of my favorite groups singing about the cuckoo at the bottom of this page.
+And last, but not least, there’s a video of one of my favorite groups singing about the cuckoo at the bottom of my other page about the cuckoo.